 I will address critical race theory (CRT) here, and I will follow with some thoughts on need for the evangelical church to be actively involved in doing true (biblical) justice.

 Monique Duson grew up with critical race theory in south LA.
 The ideas that drive critical race theory (CRT) were her frame of reference before she even had a label for them.
 She was nurtured and educated by it.
 Her world was defined by an us-against-them orientation: whites against blacks.

 She didn’t really know the philosophy or the foundations that under-girded that framework until she attended college at Biola University, a Christian institution.
 Even there, she recalls, she really didn’t question it or put it into a Gospel perspective.

 In fact, she had always assumed “the Gospel” in the United States of America was a white concept that was part of the oppression of white power structures.
-She explains that she didn’t come to realize the historical Gospel isn’t white until after college when she was challenged to dig into it.
+She didn’t realize this construct comes from CRT, and she didn’t realize the historical Gospel isn’t “white” until after college when she was challenged to research it.

-As she learned that Jesus wasn’t white and the culture in which the Gospel first spread wasn’t white, Monique came to realize, “The Gospel we have perceived isn’t white protetestantism.”
+As she learned that Jesus wasn’t white and the culture in which the Gospel first introduced wasn’t white, Monique came to realize, “The Gospel we have perceived isn’t white Protestantism.”
 The Gospel predated the European influences that eventually spread the Gospel to the New World.

 Because of Monique’s background and personal experience with critical race theory, she is uniquely able to identify where CRT and biblical notions of justice and the cure for injustice diverge.
 The rest of this article focuses on CRT as another gospel that is different than the true Gospel that Jesus preached.